Learn of Christ

 Ananias's objection is reasonable.
 He has heard what Saul has done.
 He knows the authority Saul carries.
 This is not caution - it is self-preservation.
 How can he be sure this is not a trap?
 How can he trust that the persecutor will not turn on him the moment he enters the house?
 The Lord does not answer his fear.
 He answers it with a word: "Go thy way."

 Notice the gentleness of Ananias's touch.
-After three days of darkness and prayer, after his entire world has fallen apart, Saul receives hands laid on him.
-Not in judgment, but in mercy.
+After three days of darkness and prayer, after his entire world has fallen apart, Saul receives hands laid on him in mercy.
 Ananias calls him "Brother."
 The laying on of hands is a pattern throughout Acts - Peter and John confirming the Samaritans, Paul confirming the Ephesian disciples.
 It is the way the Spirit comes: through human touch, through obedience, through one believer reaching toward another.

 The "scales" falling from Saul's eyes are a powerful image of spiritual blindness being removed.
 For three days he could not see.
 Now, the moment Ananias speaks the word, his physical sight is restored.
-But the deeper opening is spiritual: Saul now sees Jesus as He is - not as the enemy, but as the Lord.
+But the deeper opening is spiritual: Saul now sees Jesus as He is: the Lord.
 His entire understanding of God, of faith, of his own mission, has been inverted.

 You may be waiting for something you cannot yet see.
 Three days of darkness, three days of not knowing.
 But God is already at work, already preparing someone to come to you, already moving in ways you cannot perceive.
 When the touch comes, when the word comes, you will recognize it.
 It will be gentle and unexpected and absolutely certain.
 And like Saul, you will rise.